jernelv/SpecAnalysis/README.md

 ### Data Import Options
 Under the "Data Import" tab, you can choose to analyse the data as "Training", "Training and validation", or "X-val on training".
 Note that a validation dataset must be selected if you wish to run the analysis as "Training and validation", and training data must be selected for all types of analysis.

 For cross-validation analysis, the number of data points used for cross-validation and the number of iterations can be set manually.
 As mentioned above, the ShuffleSpilt iterator from scikit-learn is used for this.
-When the number of data points for CV is set to 1, the program defaults to performing leave-one-out cross-validation, where the number of iterations is set to the dataset size.

 ### Other Options
 Plots can be saved in either .png, .pdf, or .svg format by choosing the appropriately named button.